abhishekghoshh/linux-helper/linux-commands.md

 # Gives the status of a particular process
 ps PID

+# To send a process to the background
+bg

+# To run a stopped process in the foreground
+fg

 # Gives the Process ID (PID) of a process
 pidof